xushengfeng/eSearch/README_en.md

 ## OCR Services

-The software does not come with a local OCR core service, but will prompt for a download when launched.

-Local OCR is supported by [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR), which publishes the compiled service in [eSearch-OCR](https://github.com/xushengfeng/eSearch-OCR).
+Local OCR is supported by [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR)'s model.

 The local OCR service is enabled by default, but if you wish to use the online OCR, Baidu Online OCR is currently available and requires [a tutorial](https://cloud.baidu.com/doc/OCR/s/dk3iqnq51) to obtain the _API KEY_ and _Secret KEY_, which is still available for [free](https://cloud.baidu.com/doc/OCR/s/dk3iqnq51) as of January 2022.
 Fill in the _API KEY_ and _Secret KEY_ and the corresponding [_URL_](https://cloud.baidu.com/doc/OCR/s/zk3h7xz52#%E8%AF%B7%E6%B1%82%E8%AF%B4%E6%98%8E) of your chosen text recognition service into the software settings and uncheck the offline OCR box to use the online OCR.